Broadcasting System of San-in

-is a Japanese radio station and TV station broadcasting in Tottori Prefecture and Shimane Prefecture.
+is a Japanese duo of radio and television stations broadcasting in Tottori and Shimane Prefectures.

 The station is affiliated with Japan Radio Network (JRN), National Radio Network (NRN) and Japan News Network (JNN).

 History

 The predecessor company, Radio San-in Broadcasting Co., Ltd. (RSB: Radio San-in Broadcasting Co., Ltd.), was founded by Ichiro Nosaka, who majored in radio before the war and was the head of the Sakai Coast Guard communications station after the war.
 In response to the amendments to the Broadcasting Law and Radio Law in April 1950, his younger brother Shinzo (father of the former Yonago Mayor Yasuo Saka), a radio engineer, made full-fledged plans to open a radio station, which had been under consideration until then.
 Yasuhisa Nosaka, the father of both of the brothers and a prominent local figure who served as a member of the Yonago City Council even before the war, agreed with their idea, and the three of them drew up an application for establishment, and the local business community With the cooperation of Yonago Shinkin Bank chairman Kisaburo Aoto (at the time), who was a good understanding of Yasuhisa, he supported Heibei Sakaguchi (2nd), Choemon Ta (23rd), and Yonehara.
 Shozo and others participated as promoters, and Hideyuki Miyoshi became the representative and submitted the application in December 1952.
 The following year, in September 1953, it was granted a preliminary license.